-OUT OF BOUNDS - Defined by the line between the course-side points, at ground level, of white stakes or fence posts; by white lines on the ground that connect stakes or roads; by the course-side edge of paved roads and beyond, even if ball comes to rest on another part of course.
-Note: Where two white stakes used to define OB are placed within one yard of each other, the OB extends to infinity in that direction based on the course side edge of two white stakes.
+OUT OF BOUNDS - Defined by the line between the course-side points, at ground level, of white stakes or fence posts; by white lines on the ground that connect stakes or roads; by the course-side edge of paved roads and beyond, even if ball comes to rest on another part of course (MLR A-5).
+Mote: Where two white stakes used to define OB are placed approximately one yard of each other, the OB extends to infinity in that direction based on the course side edge of two white stakes.